 The researchers concluded that gene expression profiling can help identify subgroups of patients with significantly varying outcomes following standard therapy.
 Those identified through gene expression profiling as having more aggressive disease may wish to undergo more aggressive therapies or enroll in a clinical trial, while those identified as having less aggressive disease may be spared from unnecessary side effects of aggressive therapies.

 Parents with children who have neuroblastoma may wish to speak with their physician regarding their individual risks and benefits of different types of therapies or the participation in a clinical trial further evaluating gene expression profiling or novel therapeutic approaches for neuroblastoma.
-Two sources of information regarding ongoing clinical trials include the National Cancer Institute (www.cancer.gov) and www.cancerconsultants.com.
+Sources of information regarding ongoing clinical trials include the National Cancer Institute (www.cancer.gov).

 Reference: Asgharzadeh S, Pique-Regi R, Sposto R, et al. Prognostic Significance of Gene Expression Profiles of Metastatic Neuroblastomas Lacking MYCN Gene Amplification.
 Journal of the National Cancer Institute.
 2006; 98:1193-1203.